TIBHannover/manual-demo/README.md

    - Table of Contents
    - Page (Page number labels)

-To change these to _Inhaltsverzeichnis_ and _Blatt_, for exmaple in Germna, these need to change in the CSS and a separate style made for that language.
+To change these to _Inhaltsverzeichnis_ and _Blatt_, for exmaple in German, these need to change in the CSS and a separate style made for that language.